Working Sensitively and effectively with Clients who have experienced Childhood Abuse and adult Sexual Violence.

 A Dublin Rape Crisis Centre training programme for staff of organisations offering services to people experiencing homelessness

-With the generous support of ESB, Energy for Generations Fund, DRCC is delighted to provide this free 2 day training for staff of organisations offering services to people experiencing homelessness
+With the generous support of a donor trust, DRCC is delighted to provide this free two-day training for staff of organisations offering services to people experiencing homelessness

 The training aims to increase the participants’ knowledge and understanding of the dynamics and impact of childhood abuse and of the impact of rape and sexual assault and other trauma, so as to enhance their capacity to support their clients who may have experienced these issues sensitively and effectively.
 It also aims to increase their understanding of the impact on themselves of their work and to enhance their capacity to maintain their own wellbeing.